 - The negotiations will end up costing Americans more money.

 Just like a vehicle is subject to a toll before entering a given highway, a tariff, in simplest terms, is a tax on a product coming into a country.
 Tariffs can raise domestic revenue and protect industries or jobs, but tariffs can stifle domestic industries and make consumers reach further into their pockets when paying for the same goods.
 Everything from pens to cars can be affected.

-For businesses slapped with tariffs, there are a few choices to make up the losses: slash costs, maintain costs while the bottom line takes a hit, or pass the higher costs on to customers.
-China, the largest exporter in the world, has responded to the latest round of tariffs imposed by the U.S. government in turn: 25 percent tariffs on $16 billion worth of goods after the U.S. imposed the same on Chinese products.
-Stock effects have been mixed, but U.S., Chinese, and European markets stayed relatively flat after the latest tariff escalation, according to Investor’s Business Daily.
+For businesses slapped with tariffs, there are a few choices to make up the losses: Slash costs, maintain costs while the bottom line takes a hit, or pass the higher costs on to customers.
+China, the largest exporter in the world, responded to the round of tariffs imposed by the U.S. government this summer by taxing the American goods it imports: 25 percent tariffs on $16 billion worth of goods after the U.S. imposed the same on Chinese products.
+Accordingly, the U.S. trade deficit reached $55.5 billion — the highest it’s been since October 2008, the Commerce Department said on Dec.
+6.